 Conference call chairman

-I think it is even more important to appoint a chairman for a conference call than it is a face-to-face meeting.
+I think it is even more important to appoint a chairperson for a conference call than it is a face-to-face meeting.
 So many people talk over each other during a conference call it can be difficult for participants to each get a turn to speak.
-A chair can really help with this.
+A chair can help with this.
 Assistants should ask their executive or the most senior person in the call.
 Again make sure the chair’s name is included in the conference call instructions.

 Book a room